Keyboard shortcuts

 Doing so has a few downsides:

-• PostgSail does not support HTTPS connections (TLS termination).
+• PostgSail does not support HTTPS connections natively (TLS termination must be handled by the proxy).

-• Martin only supports a simple in-memory caching.
-If you need more advanced caching options, you can use a reverse proxy like Nginx, Varnish, or Apache with custom rules.
-For example, you may choose to only cache zoom 0..10.
+• PostgREST only supports simple in-memory caching.
+If you need more advanced caching, use a reverse proxy like Nginx, Varnish, or Apache with custom rules.

-• You may need to host more than just tiles at a single domain name.
+• You may need to host multiple services (API, frontend, Grafana) under a single domain or set of subdomains.